kubajurek33/telegram-bot/README.md

-﻿# telegram-bot (Python version: 3.8.0)
+﻿# Bot informing about landing planes at the selected airport

-Bot informing about landing planes at the selected airport
+(Python version: 3.8.0)

 To run this project you need to install packages: pip install -r requirements.txt